slcs-jsc/mptrac/docs/manual/model-physics.md

 |TURB_PBL_TRANS|PBL transition layer|fraction of PBL depth|$0$|
 |TURB_PBL_SCHEME|optional PBL-specific turbulence scheme ($0$=off, $1$=closure)|-|$0$|

+If `TURB_PBL_SCHEME=1`, MPTRAC applies a simplified Hanna/FLEXPART-style PBL closure only inside the diagnosed PBL, while the fixed-`K` background diffusion remains active outside the PBL.
+The current closure uses hard reflection at the surface and at the diagnosed PBL top.

 ## Subgrid-scale wind fluctuations

 In addition to turbulent diffusion, the effects of unresolved